OmerAlfiel/Shahen-website/README.md

-# Shahen Logistics Website
+# Logistics Website

 A full-stack logistics platform built with React (TypeScript) frontend and Node.js/Express backend with PostgreSQL database.

 ## 🚀 Production Deployment Guide

-This guide covers deploying your Shahen Logistics website to production using modern hosting platforms.
+This guide covers deploying your Logistics website to production using modern hosting platforms.

 ### Prerequisites